Rikkopanda/portfolio/diy_cnc/README.md

-##Diy CNC project.
+Diy CNC project.

 This project I started in 2022 and was originally intended for milling and engraving wood for furniture projects, it ended up being capable of milling alluminium at decent speeds.
-Steel however not.

 After collecting dust for a year it is now being repurposed for grinding glass plates, my father made some additional adjustments to facilitate this.

+software used: UCCNC
+Hardware:
+Nema 23 stepper motors + DM542T stepper drivers
+2KW Spindle
+UC300ETH-5LPT controller + UCBB breakout board